Marquez-Brown/Refactoring-Horiseon/README.md

 ##Recent changes

-Worked on getting rid of code with duplicates.
+12-2-2020
  Added comments to break down the sections of the website.
-Replaced alot of div tags with semantic html tags instead.
+Replaced alot of div tags with semantic html tags instead within index.html.
+Consolidated some of the .classes in style.css.

+12-3-2020
+Updated READ.ME

 ![horiseon](assets/images/horiseon.png)